-Audio recordings made available through Europeana Sounds include many items of high cultural and historical significance, representing the diversity and wealth of Europe’s cultural heritage.
+Audio recordings and audio-related objects made available through Europeana Sounds include many items of high cultural and historical significance, representing the diversity and wealth of Europe’s cultural heritage.

-These audio recordings cover a wide range of genres:
+These audio recordings cover a wide range of categories:

 Many of the project’s data providers share recordings in languages other than their national language(s) and many have recordings presented in multiple languages.